BurntSushi/blog/content/post/ripgrep.md

 For a search tool to compete in most benchmarks, either it or its regex engine needs to use some kind of literal optimizations.
 For example, Rust's regex library goes to great lengths to extract both prefix and suffix literals from every pattern.
-For example, the following patterns all have literals extracted from them:
+The following patterns all have literals extracted from them:

 * `foo|bar` detects `foo` and `bar`
 * `(a|b)c` detects `ac` and `bc`